turingschool/mod-0-curriculum/session1/index.md

 <a name="intro"></a>
 ## Intro

-* Intros: David and Amy
+* Intros: David and Tim
 * Goals for session (see above)
 * Follow along by clicking the lesson plan in slack

 ## Housekeeping

-* Did you install Spectacle?
+* Did you get through your session 1 pre-work?
 Post in the chat!
 * Change display name to first name, last initial, pronouns, program; ie - `Rachel W. (she/her, BE)`
+* Make sure your video is on and your mic is off!
 * Session will be recorded and posted in Slack
-* Find a typo?
+* Find a typo? - let us know!
 * <strong>NOTE</strong>: text typed into this page will not save, so don't refresh or close this window until you've reviewed your notes.

 <a name="expectations"></a>